Frequently asked questions

 Do I need a referral to come and see you

-No - the most usual route to get counselling is self-referral, where you contact me directly and we agree to meet and discuss what you feel you need.
+No - the most usual route is self-referral, where you contact me directly and we agree to meet and discuss what you feel you need.
 However, I also take referrals from Employee Assistance Programmes.

 What’s the difference between talking to a friend and talking to you?

 Although I often encourage clients to use their family and friends for support there are some disadvantages to this.
 Friends and family could feel a conflict of loyalty and find it hard to keep things confidential.
 They may become upset themselves by what you are telling them and could become upset if you don’t accept their advice.
-The training I have means that I have a formal support and a work structure which helps me to deal with upsetting and difficult situations; friends may begin to feel overburdened, especially if they have their own problems too.
+The training I have means that I have a formal support and work structure which helps me to deal with upsetting and difficult situations.

 Who do you work with?